Malcolm McDowell: Acting

 In 2006, McDowell portrayed radio mogul Jonas Slaughter on Law & Order: Criminal Intent.
 The following year, he portrayed the villainous Mr. Linderman on the first season of the NBC series Heroes, a role he reprised in the third-season premiere.
 He starred in Jerry Was a Man, which appeared as an episode of Masters of Science Fiction on Sky.
-He portrayed Terrence McQuewick on Entourage, and he made a Special Guest Appearance as the icy fashion designer Julian Hodge in the Monk season 4 episode, "Mr. Monk Goes to a Fashion Show".
+He portrayed Terrence McQuewick on Entourage, and he made a special guest appearance as the icy fashion designer Julian Hodge in the Monk season 4 episode, "Mr. Monk Goes to a Fashion Show".
 Never Apologize is a 2007 documentary film of Malcolm McDowell's one-man show about his experiences working with film director Lindsay Anderson.

 McDowell appeared as Dr. Samuel Loomis in Rob Zombie's remakes of Halloween and Halloween II (in 2007 and 2009, respectively).
-Although the films were not well received critically, they performed better at the box office and McDowell was widely praised for his performances and for being perfectly cast.
+Although the films were not well received critically, they performed better at the box office and McDowell was widely praised.
 He also played Desmond LaRochette in Robert Whitlow's The List (2007), and Irish patriarch Enda Doyle in Red Roses and Petrol (2003).
-His next film is the Canadian vampire comedy rock and roll film Suck (2009) with actor/director Rob Stefaniuk and the upcoming Alex Wright film Two Wolves.
+His next film was the Canadian vampire comedy rock and roll film Suck (2009) with actor/director Rob Stefaniuk and the Alex Wright film Two Wolves.
 In December 2009, he made an appearance in the music video "Snuff" by the heavy metal band Slipknot.
 He appears, uncredited, as the curator Lombardi, in the film The Book of Eli (2010).
 McDowell portrayed Satan in the Christian comedy thriller film Suing the Devil (2011).

-In 2011, McDowell was cast in the role of Stanton Infeld on the TNT original series Franklin & Bash, and appeared in the Academy Award-winning film The Artist.
+In 2011, McDowell was cast in the role of Stanton Infeld on the TNT original series Franklin & Bash and appeared in the Academy Award-winning film The Artist.
 In 2012, McDowell appeared in the horror films Vamps and Silent Hill: Revelation.
-On 16 March 2012, he received a star on the Hollywood Walk of Fame, aptly outside the Pig n' Whistle British pub on Hollywood Boulevard.
+Also that year, he received a star on the Hollywood Walk of Fame, aptly outside the Pig n' Whistle British pub on Hollywood Boulevard.
 His fellow British actor Gary Oldman was in attendance and paid tribute to McDowell for inspiring him to become an actor.

 In 2013, he appeared as the title character in the psychological thriller The Employer, for which he won Best Actor at the Los Angeles Movie Awards.
 In 2013, McDowell also ventured into the Steampunk genre, starring in the short film Cowboys & Engines alongside Richard Hatch and Walter Koenig.
 In 2013, he starred as King Henry II of England in the film Richard the Lionheart, with Gregory Chandler as the title character.
 He portrayed Father Murder in the 2016 Rob Zombie film 31.
 McDowell also played Boogeyman in Abnormal Attraction (2018) co-starring Gilbert Gottfried, Bruce Davison, Tyler Mane and Leslie Easterbrook.

+Since 2022, McDowell has played the grandfather of the protagonist in the Canadian TV series Son of a Critch.

+In 2023, he starred opposite Lou Diamond Phillips in the independently-produced comedy thriller film Et Tu.